sethbrenith/v8dbg/src/architecture.md

 which may contain other properties and types.
 These properties are typically "boxed" VARIANTs, such as BSTR, UI4, etc.

-The model/property getting should be implemented in extension.cpp, and should ask `object.cpp` to get for example "v8::internal::HeapObject" at address 0x0100.
+The model/property getting should be implemented in extension.cc, and should ask `object.cc` to get for example "v8::internal::HeapObject" at address 0x0100.

 Object will then ask V8 for a representation, which will look-up the type in